kandeng/blender_python_tutorial/chapter_02/image_texture.md

 It is time consuming to generate 3D object using Blender 3D tool, in addition to a high demand for Blender skillset.

-Instead of generating the 3D object manually, we use a two-phase approach,
+Instead of generating the 3D object manually, we use a three-phase approach, that is easy and efficient,

    1. Use gemini-cli and qwen3-coder to generate a Blender python script, with some prompts listed below,

    2. Run AI generated Blender python script in the Blender 3D tool, to generate the wood floor object with image texture,

    3. Manually double check the shader nodes to fix bugs.

 We use the following prompts to generate the Blender python script from scratch, modify it, and fix bugs.